PulseWaves/Specification/specification.rst

 Beam Diameter at Exit Aperture:
   The diameter of the laser beam in the moment it leaves the scanner hardware in millimeter.

-Beam Divergance:
+Beam Divergence:
-  The divergance of the laser beam in milliradians @ 1/e2. [or should we use @ 1/e]?
+  The divergence of the laser beam in milliradians @ 1/e2. [or should we use @ 1/e]?

 Minimal Range:
   Stores the minimal range at which the scanner is able to operate in meters.